Charles McDew

-Charles "Chuck" McDew (June 23, 1938 – April 3, 2018) was an American lifelong activist for racial equality and a former activist of the Civil Rights Movement.
-After attending South Carolina State University, he became the chairman of the Student Nonviolent Coordinating Committee (SNCC) from 1960 to 1963.
+Charles "Chuck" McDew (June 23, 1938 – April 3, 2018) was an American civil rights activist.
+After attending South Carolina State University in Orangeburg, South Carolina, he became the chairman of the Student Nonviolent Coordinating Committee (SNCC) from 1960 to 1963.
 His involvement in the movement earned McDew the title, "black by birth, a Jew by choice and a revolutionary by necessity" stated by fellow SNCC activist Bob Moses.

 Life

-Charles Frederick McDew was born in Massillon, Ohio in 1938, to Eva (née Stephens) and James McDew.
+Charles Frederick McDew was born in Massillon, Ohio, on June 23, 1938, to Eva (née Stephens) and James McDew.
 He was one of five children.
 Mcdew's mother worked as a nurse and his father, who had been a chemistry teacher in South Carolina, had become a steel worker after Ohio schools refused to hire him.
 According to McDew's autobiography, he believed that his birth date was notable because he was born on the day that boxer Joe Louis defeated Max Schmeling for the heavyweight championship of the world.
 McDew was convinced by his elders that he was destined to do something great or good for the "Negro" race.
 McDew also referred to himself as a "race baby", an ideal that had never been defined to him by family members, but one that he believed he was expected to define for himself as his future unfolded.
 "I had a charge to do something for the race.
-It was never specified what I would do for the race, but it was expected that I would do something to help the colored race to move ahead."
+It was never specified what I would do for the race, but it was expected that I would do something to help the colored race to move ahead".

 McDew grew up in a family who talked little about the advancement of civil rights.
 Though there was little talk on that topic, McDew displayed his first example of community organizing when he was only in the eighth grade.
 Protesting the rights of religious freedom, McDew stood up by protesting against discrimination toward the Amish at the age of 13.